JamesKehr/SMB-over-QUIC/README.md

 # Validate-SoQCertificate
 Runs basic checks to on a certificate, or the LocalMachine\My store, to verify whether a certificate is SMB over QUIC compatible.

-This script works PowerShell 5.1 or 7+.
+This script works best with PowerShell 7+.
 PowerShell 7 is the preferred method because .NET 7 has better certificate methods, which guarantees better accuracy.
+Legacy Windows PowerShell 5.1 will work with limited functionality.

+**Warning**
+Some functionality will not work on legacy Windows PowerShell 5.1; such as, ECDSA public key algorithm detection and Quiet mode.

 ```powershell
 # download the script